Alblue123/-INT2041_55-Seendyrella/README.md

 # -INT2041_55-Seendyrella
-A thrilling project for helping dyslexia people
+A thrilling project for helping dyslexia.